 About

-I’m a fifth-year PhD student in Economics at Stanford’s Graduate School of Business broadly interested in urban economics and econometrics.
+I’m a sixth-year PhD student in Economics at Stanford’s Graduate School of Business on the 2024 - 2025 academic job market.
+I am a public economist broadly interested in urban economics and econometrics.
 In my research, I study the effects of and interactions between policies aimed at improving housing affordability and urban transit using causal inference and industrial organization tools.
 I’m also trying to improve econometric practice along the way.

 Research